Calderdale Council: History

 The county borough of Halifax had provided all local government services in its area.
 The other eight districts had been lower-tier authorities with West Riding County Council providing county-level services.
 The new Calderdale district was awarded borough status from its creation, allowing the chair of the council to take the title of mayor.

 Calderdale was initially a district-level authority, with West Yorkshire County Council providing county-level services.
 However, the metropolitan county councils, including West Yorkshire County Council, were abolished in 1986 under the Local Government Act 1985.
 Since 1986 Calderdale Council has therefore been responsible for most local government functions.

 The council has been a constituent member of the West Yorkshire Combined Authority since 2014, which has been led by the directly elected Mayor of West Yorkshire since 2021.

 Governance

 Political control

-The council has been under Labour majority control since 2019.
+The council has been under Reform majority control since the 2026 election.

 The first election to the council was held in 1973, initially operating as a shadow authority before coming into its powers on 1 April 1974.
 Political control of the council since 1974 has been as follows: